Best Running Shoelaces Compared

 This type of lacing eliminates pressure and increases your ability to flex your ankles

-- Begin straight across on the inside of the shoe and go out through the bottom eyelets.
+Begin by placing the laces straight across on the inside and out through the eyelets on the bottom.

-- Begin the criss cross pattern above the sensitive area (or ankle area if wearing boots), and continue until the shoe is fully laced.
+Continue the criss-cross pattern again above your sensitive area and continue until the shoe is fully laced.

 If you are experiencing heel slippage or simply want a tighter tie, try..

 Loop Lacing Lock (also known as Runners’ Tie)